ash-entwisle/Skeleton-Code/README.md

 [2021/12/15 14:20]: This code is not the worst, but awful
 [2021/12/30 xx:xx]: Tried adding comments to code but gave up, started hand tracing
 [2021/12/31 13:15]: Hand traced startup to __SetupGame() and can be found in run.md
+[2022/01/05 17:00]: After forgetting to commit stuff for abt an hr, it is all up to date
 ```
 # **Overview**